input-output-hk/haskell.nix/docs/index.md

 ### more logic in nix

-The `cabal2nix` tool has a resolver that resolved system dependencies and licenses to values in `nixpkgs`.
-This logic end up being a simple dictionary lookup and can be a simple nix expression.
+The `cabal2nix` tool has a resolver that resolves system dependencies and licenses to values in `nixpkgs`.
+This logic ends up being a simple dictionary lookup and therefore can be a simple nix expression.
 This also offloads some of the work the cabal to nix translation tool needs to do into nix, and as such if changes are necessary (or needed to be performed ad hoc) there is no need to rebuild the conversion tool and subsequently mark every derived expression as out of date.

-### decoupleing
+### decoupling

-Finally by treating Haskell.nix and nixpkgs as separate entities we can decouple the Haskell packages and infrastructure from the nixpkgs package set, and rely on it to provide us with system packages while staying up to date with Haskell packages from hackage while retaining
+Finally, by treating Haskell.nix and nixpkgs as separate entities we can decouple the Haskell packages and infrastructure from the nixpkgs package set, and rely on it to provide us with system packages while staying up to date with Haskell packages from hackage while retaining